damsheer/damsheer.GitHub.io/index.md

 I write a python program, it automaticaly download my favorate uploader/youtubers' video everyday and upload it to my google drive.

 * Similarity english words search engine
-Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance){:target="_blank"}.
+Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on levenshtein distance.

 ### ACM compete programming(I liked it)